robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 They want to be able to cast a crappy creature, then sacrifice it to move the Bound by Moonsilver from your Captain to your Direswine.
 You want to force them to sacrifice a land if they want to move it.

 If they cast a creature without an enter the battlefield trigger, then you can’t stop them from sacrificing it to move the Bound by Moonsilver.
-Once the Constrictor resolves, the stack will be empty and your opponent will have priority.
-They can then sacrifice the Constrictor as planned.
+Once the creature resolves, the stack will be empty and your opponent will have priority.
+They can then sacrifice the creature as planned.

-However, if they cast a Topplegeist, then when it resolves its enter the battlefield ability will trigger.
+However, if they cast, for example, a Topplegeist, then when it resolves its enter the battlefield ability will trigger.

 ![Topplegeist](https://cloud.githubusercontent.com/assets/1565857/18232142/91bdbaea-727e-11e6-977a-ec6d01991680.png)